m-schuetz/Skye/README.md

 Following publications are based on this project:

-* *Progressive Real-Time Rendering of One Billion Points Without Hierarchical Acceleration Structures*, Markus Schütz, Gottfried Mandlburger, Johannes Otepka, Michael Wimmer, to be published
+* [*Progressive Real-Time Rendering of One Billion Points Without Hierarchical Acceleration Structures*](https://www.cg.tuwien.ac.at/research/publications/2019/TR%20193-2-2019-4/), Markus Schütz, Gottfried Mandlburger, Johannes Otepka, Michael Wimmer, to be published
-* *Live Coding of a VR Render Engine in VR*, Markus Schütz, Michael Wimmer, IEEE VR 2019 Poster
-* *Real-Time Continuous Level of Detail Rendering of Point Clouds*, Markus Schütz, Katharina Krösl, Michael Wimmer, IEEE VR 2019 Paper